 Standing in the dining room, they formed choirs, one line of men and one of the women, singing hymns to God, sometimes antiphonally, keeping time with hands and feet rapt with enthusiasm.
 Then they mixed and became a single choir, a copy of that by the Red Sea, where a command of God made the sea a source of salvation to one party and resulted in punishment for the other.
 The ancient choir sang hymns of thanksgiving to God their Savior, the men led by the prophet Moses, the women by the prophetess Miriam.
 I wonder whether we have an equivalent in our Sunday worship to the praise of Moses and Miriam?✞

 Bread, salt, and water are essential elements in the worship and the lives of the Household of Faith.
 Bread seasoned with salt is a traditional way of honoring guests.
-Carolyn Osiek and David L. Balch tell us in "Families in the New Testament World - Households and House Churches" that while the attendants stand ready for their ministry, there is silence.
+Carolyn Osiek and David L. Balch tell us in "Families in the New Testament World - Households and House Churches" that there is silence while the attendants stand ready for their ministry.
 The president gives an exposition of Holy Scriptures and then rises to sing a new or old hymn to God.
 All the others take their turn, listening in silence except for the closing refrains, when all, men and women, lift their voices.

 After the hymns, the young men bring in portable tables with bread, salt, and water, although there is neither wine nor meat.
 While most ate leavened bread seasoned with salt mixed with hyssop, their superiors received the simplest and purest food, unleavened bread with salt unmixed.
-It is interesting that in some Slavic, European, and Middle Eastern cultures, bread and salt are together a welcome greeting.
-On all pleasant occasions, in greeting, at weddings, house warming parties, and childbirth, it was given.
+Interestingly, in some Slavic, European, and Middle Eastern cultures, bread and salt are together a welcome greeting.
+On all pleasant occasions salt was given, in greetings, at weddings, house warming parties, and childbirth celebrations.
 The most expensive thing was salt.
 After supper, there was an all-night vigil.
 Some elements of this New Testament worship have come down to us today?